Other Good Things--

 for a list of idaho artists idahoartists.com

-For sustainably grown fresh cut flowers hook up with http://floretflowers.com/ For some of the best designs in Jackson go to http://lilyandcompany.wordpress.com/location/
+For sustainably grown fresh cut flowers hook up with http://floretflowers.com

 The Church That Pasta Built